What is Sourwood Honey?

 Pinterest Hidden Image

-Sourwood Honey is one of the most popular honey varieties produced in my region.
+Sourwood honey is a premium honey made primarily from nectar collected from the blooms of the sourwood tree.
 My beehives produce limited quantities in good years-but it is never a sure thing.
 In fact, this is a special product that everyone wants and is usually in short supply.
-In this article, you will learn – What is Sourwood Honey?
-Does it taste sour?
-Where does it come from?
-What is so special about it?

 Sourwood trees in bloom visited by bees to produce honey on my farm image.

-In some circles, Sourwood is considered a contender for the best honey in the world.
-This is certainly true in my neck of the woods.
+In some circles, sourwood honey is considered a contender for the best honey in the world.
+Around here, that’s a claim few people would argue with.

 Honey bee collecting sourwood nectar from blooms.